 The Government’s intentions are sound and sensible.
 Without that approach, powers currently exercised at EU level could flow back by default to the devolved Administrations.
 This would be contrary to one of the central conclusions of the Constitution Committee’s report on the union and devolution: that proposals for further devolution must take into account,

 “the needs of, and consequences for, the entire Union”.

-In conclusion, the great strength of the UK’s unwritten constitution is its flexibility and resilience, which has been tested often and increasingly questioned.
+In conclusion, the great strengths of the UK’s unwritten constitution are its flexibility and resilience, which have been tested often and increasingly questioned.
 In the face of these challenges, the temptation is to propose statutory solutions for constitutional arrangements governed by convention and practice.
 However, we should be careful not to reach for judicial adjudication, excellent though it is, when what is required is political negotiation and agreement.
-It was the late Garrett Fitzgerald who asked, in relation to a public policy proposal:
+It was the late Garret FitzGerald who asked, in relation to a public policy proposal:

 “I can see that it works in practice, but does it work in theory?”.